-(c) As of each Valuation Date, the Account of each Participant who makes the election under subsection (a) shall be credited with an amount equal to the contribution which would have been allocated as a matching contribution to the account of such Participant under the Retirement and Savings Plan (without regard to the limitations under Code Section 401(m)) had the Participant's salary reduction amount under subsection (a) been contributed to the Retirement and Savings Plan. (d) As soon as practicable after the end of each Plan Year, but not later than January 31 of the next ensuing year, the Employer shall determine the maximum amount of salary reduction contributions which could have been made by such Participant for such Plan Year under the Retirement and Savings Plan consistent with the limitations under Code Sections 402(g) and 401(k)(3).
-The lesser of (i) such maximum amount or (ii) the amount of the salary reduction contribution made by such Participant for such Plan Year under the subsection (a) shall be distributed to such Participant makes the election pursuant to subsection (e).
+(c) As of each Valuation Date, the Account of each Participant who makes the election under subsection (a) shall be credited with an amount equal to the contribution which would have been allocated as a matching contribution to the account of such Participant under the Retirement and Savings Plan (without regard to the limitations under Code Section 401(m)) had the Participant's salary reduction amount under subsection (a) been contributed to the Retirement and Savings Plan.

+(d) As soon as practicable after the end of each Plan Year, but not later than January 31 of the next ensuing year, the Employer shall determine the maximum amount of salary reduction contributions which could have been made by such Participant for such Plan Year under the Retirement and Savings Plan consistent with the limitations under Code Sections 402(g) and 401(k) (3).
+The lesser of (i) such maximum amount or (ii) the amount of the salary reduction contribution made by such Participant for such Plan Year under Subsection (a) shall be distributed to such Participant by no later than March 15 of such next ensuing year, unless such Participant makes the election pursuant to subsection (e).